introlatin/introlatin.github.io/docs/04-textbook/02-verbs/00-perfect-passive.md

 * The bulls **have been led**.
 * The towns **have been taken**.

 The formation of the **perfect passive** ***in Latin*** involves a similar combination of multiple words.
-As opposed to the conjugation of the [**perfect active**](../substantives/perfect-active#perfect-active-1), which requires getting your verb stem from the verb's 3rd principal part minus -ī and adding an appropriate ending, the **perfect passive** will use two separate words that each fulfill a different function:
+As opposed to the conjugation of the [**perfect active**](../substantives/perfect-active#perfect-active-1), which requires getting your verb stem from the verb's 3rd principal part minus -ī and adding an appropriate ending to create a one-word form, the **perfect passive** will use *two* separate words to form *one* verbal unit, with each word fulfilling a different function:

 1. the **4th principal part** (known as the *perfect passive participle* or "PPP" for short)
 2. a **present tense form** of the verb **esse** ("to be")